ChristopherVH/chess/README.md

 # Chess

 A fully functional in terminal chess game with AI, written entirely in Ruby.
-Built using elements of inheritance, encapsulation, and polymorphism to keep code DRY, also implemented error handeling to prevent moves that aren't allowed in a real chess game.
+Built using elements of inheritance, encapsulation, and polymorphism to keep code DRY, also implemented error handling to prevent moves that aren't allowed in a real chess game.

 #How do I play?